Chanonry Sailing Club

 Topaz Uno + and Topaz Uno Race (6) - can be sailed as either a single-hander or a double-hander with a small jib.
 They suit most adults or a parent & child or 2 juniors together.
 We also have 2 mylar sails for those wanting to go a bit faster and the Topaz with the mylar sail is suitable for club racing.

-Wanderer (2) - is a traditional design and can take up to 3 adults in reasonable comfort and requires less 'athleticism' than the Topaz.
+Wanderer (1) - is a traditional design and can take up to 3 adults in reasonable comfort and requires less 'athleticism' than the Topaz.
 The Wanderer takes a bit longer to rig than the other boats and you need to understand topping lifts and reefing pennants to sail the boat (ask an instructor).
-However, they can be reefed easily on the water and heave-to really well when you want a break.
+However, they can be reefed easily on the water and heave-to well when you want a break.

-Contact & Find us
+Contact us

 News